- not apparent on mere inspection but discoverable by experimentation.

 - of a nature not understood, as physical qualities.

 - dealing with such qualities; experimental: occult science.

-- the supernatural or supernatural agencies and affairs considered as a whole (usually preceded by the).
+- the supernatural or supernatural agencies and affairs considered as a whole.

 Origin of occult

 Cueva de los Tayos, or the Cave of the Oilbirds, has for decades tantalized fans of the occult, who believe that it contains artifacts of a lost civilization and evidence of extraterrestrial visitors.Our Favorite Outside Stories of 2021|awise|December 27, 2021|Outside Online

 Unfortunately, it also has a curse that makes its wielder prone to bloodshed — hence the sword’s ominous nature and why Blade, who comes with a wealth of knowledge about the occult and, umm, blades, would caution Dane against touching it.The big reveals in Eternals’ two post-credits scenes|Alex Abad-Santos|November 5, 2021|Vox

 I have zero experience with the occult, unless you count having my fortune read at a local fair as a teenager growing up in Ohio.How Studying Witchcraft Changed My Relationship with the Outdoors|abarronian|October 31, 2021|Outside Online

 Crawbuck arrived with her fascination with history intact and proceeded to delve deeply into drinks history—especially the connection of alcohol with the occult.Boo!
 Spooky Cocktails Inspired by the Occult|Wayne Curtis|October 29, 2021|The Daily Beast

 “Occult” literally means “hidden from view,” which is why we use it both in astronomy and to refer to secret knowledge.Chariklo, a Minor Planet Nicknamed a “Centaur,” Discovered to Have Rings|Matthew R. Francis|April 6, 2014|DAILY BEAST